Angelinec23/ai_final_project/README.md

 Below is the file structure of our ICI Qualifier:

-1) README.md; It contains information of our project
+1) README.md; It contains information about our project
 2) Personal_Statement.xlsx; It contains the labeled dataset which is used to generate our model.
 3) ICI_qualifier.ipynb; the coding file for our ICI Qualification application.